Communicate better

 - Assumptions: Leaving out what seems to be obvious information already known.

-The Building Blocks of Communication:
+Building Blocks of Communication:

 Communication is the bridge connecting you to others.
 Here are the key building blocks to make communication work.- The Sender: This is you!
 The person who has a message or idea to convey.
+Think in the optic of the receiver who is going to process your message.

 - The Channel: This is how you deliver your message.
 Is it a face-to-face conversation, a phone call, an email, or a social media post?
+Oral or written messages are very different.
+Oral ones need to be understood as they are being told as they are at this instant while written ones remain visible and can be read more than once, either immediately or later.
+That defines the structure and extent of the message.

 - The Receiver: This is the person you are reaching.
 They need to be able to understand your message and respond accordingly.
+You formulate your message for them, not for you.

 - Feedback: This is the receiver's response to your message.
 It lets you know if your message was received and understood as intended.
+It can be a nod or a long written message.
+In turn, that message needs to have the same characteristics as the original as you are now the receiver who need to understand the answer.

 Communication Breakdown: